-How Do Auto Insurance Companies Determine Rates?
+How Do Car Insurance Companies Determine Rates?

-Every state has different minimum auto insurance requirements.
+- Your state: Every state has different minimum auto insurance requirements.
 While some states require only small amounts of liability coverage, others require bodily injury liability, property damage liability, personal injury protection, and uninsured/underinsured motorist coverage.
 Plus, every state has its own unique risk profile, so insurance companies will take that into account.

 This is a tough question to answer.
 Remember: Agreement on whether car insurance deposits even exist is up for discussion.
 If you want to avoid a higher first month’s payment, the best idea is to pick one car insurance company and stick with it for a few years.

-That said, if you’re looking for very cheap car insurance with no deposit, your best bet is to drive safely, live in a state with low minimum insurance requirements, and drive a safe car.
+That said, if you’re looking for very cheap auto insurance with no deposit, your best bet is to drive safely, live in a state with low minimum insurance requirements, and drive a safe car.
 It also helps to be over 25 years old but under 70.

 Read our other insurance articles:

 - What Is Covered By Basic Car Insurance?

 - Accident Forgiveness Insurance

 - What Happens If You Can’t Afford Car Insurance?